eklee151/Adverse-Childhood-Experiences/README.md

 - 4_sample_data_models
 - 5_best_models
 - 6_heroku_flask_app
-- Capstone.pdf
+- assets
 - README.md

 ## Data
 - The data was collected from the CDC's Behavioral Risk Factor Surveillance System (BRFSS), where the ACE module was included, for the years between 2009 - 2012.
     - It can be downloaded [here](https://www.cdc.gov/brfss/about/archived.htm)
 - The amount of features within the datasets range from 359 - 454:
-    - After cleaning only did analysis and modeling on 31 features (including ACEs)
+    - After cleaning, analysis and modeling was only performed on the 31 features, including ACEs, below

 ### Data Dictionary
 |Feature|Type|Description|